maciej-radziejewski/get-attendance/README.md

 * the same group can have multiple meetings on the same day or different days,
 * you need to use the 24-hour format for times,
 * the times in the provisional file are reasonable defaults, but you may need to correct them.
-* weekday names should be in the system default language, see below,
+* weekday names in the provisional schedule should hopefully be in your system language.
+If they are, keep it so!

 #### 5. Run the script again.